alexandria-p/PeakModTest/content/BepInExModTemplate/README.md

 > [!NOTE]
 > You can learn about different build options with `dotnet build --help`.
 > `-c` is short for `--configuration` and `-v d` is `--verbosity detailed`.

+The built package will be found at `artifacts/thunderstore/`.